 You send off inmails to everyone you’ve found, and realize it’s time for your first call of the day.
 Today isn’t too bad, you have 6 phone screens.
 Hopefully at least 4 of them are quality so you can move them forward to the hiring manager.

-There are 2 backend engineers onsite today, meeting with the team and the coordinator’s already ushering them in now.
-Hopefully things go well, since the Director of Product Engineering was excited for both!
+There are 2 Content Marketers onsite today, meeting with the team and the coordinator’s already ushering them in now.
+Hopefully things go well, since the Head of Marketing was excited for both!

 You’re on your 3rd call of the day now, and taking copious notes--this person seems like the perfect addition for the Operations team--this role has been refreshing to recruit for since it’s not on the eng side of the house.
 You send a quick message over to the VP of Ops to get them hyped.
 Feedback is submitted to Greenhouse, and you’re onto the next thing!

-The rest of your calls are finished up by now, so you check in with the iOS Manager.
+The rest of your calls are finished up by now, so you check in with the Data team.
 You hear about a final round candidate absolutely breezing through their interview with the CEO.
 Yes!
 You send a message to the Head of Finance to get the final comp approval and schedule the offer call for the next morning.
 Fingers crossed!

-You take one final glance at your inbox and there’s the email - the Frontend Manager accepted your offer!
+You take one final glance at your inbox and there’s the email - the Technical Program Manager accepted your offer!
 You get a high five from the hiring manager and remember why you do what you do.

 Sounds like a fun day, right?
 If so, let's chat.